boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 ```

 Sets a socket to non blocking state.

+This will also set the `O_CLOEXEC` flag for the file descriptor.

 This function is called automatically for the new socket, when using
 `fio_socket`, `fio_accept`, `fio_listen` or `fio_connect`.